Nuclear weapons of the United States: Development agencies

-The United States Atomic Energy Commission (1946–1974) managed the U.S. nuclear program after the Manhattan Project.
+The United States Atomic Energy Commission (1946–1974) managed the US nuclear program after the Manhattan Project.

-The initial U.S. nuclear program was run by the National Bureau of Standards starting in 1939 under the edict of President Franklin Delano Roosevelt.
+The initial US nuclear program was run by the National Bureau of Standards starting in 1939 under the edict of President Franklin Delano Roosevelt.
 Its primary purpose was to delegate research and dispense funds.
 In 1940 the National Defense Research Committee (NDRC) was established, coordinating work under the Committee on Uranium among its other wartime efforts.
 In June 1941, the Office of Scientific Research and Development (OSRD) was established, with the NDRC as one of its subordinate agencies, which enlarged and renamed the Uranium Committee as the Section on Uranium.
 In 1941, NDRC research was placed under direct control of Vannevar Bush as the OSRD S-1 Section, which attempted to increase the pace of weapons research.
-In June 1942, the U.S. Army Corps of Engineers took over the project to develop atomic weapons, while the OSRD retained responsibility for scientific research.
+In June 1942, the US Army Corps of Engineers took over the project to develop atomic weapons, while the OSRD retained responsibility for scientific research.

 This was the beginning of the Manhattan Project, run as the Manhattan Engineering District (MED), an agency under military control that was in charge of developing the first atomic weapons.
-After World War II, the MED maintained control over the U.S. arsenal and production facilities and coordinated the Operation Crossroads tests.
+After World War II, the MED maintained control over the US arsenal and production facilities and coordinated the Operation Crossroads tests.
 In 1946 after a long and protracted debate, the Atomic Energy Act of 1946 was passed, creating the Atomic Energy Commission (AEC) as a civilian agency that would be in charge of the production of nuclear weapons and research facilities, funded through Congress, with oversight provided by the Joint Committee on Atomic Energy.
 The AEC was given vast powers of control over secrecy, research, and money, and could seize lands with suspected uranium deposits.
 Along with its duties towards the production and regulation of nuclear weapons, it was also in charge of stimulating development and regulating civilian nuclear power.
 The full transference of activities was finalized in January 1947.